staltz/use-profunctor-state/readme.md

 #### Why `@staltz/use-profunctor-state` and not `use-profunctor-state`?

 First, I want to wait til React hooks are official.
 Second, I don't want to pollute the NPM registry.
-Third, I believe most people should author packages under their own scope, so that forks can indicate who is maintaining the package, because I don't intend to maintain this package, although it's small and might not even need maintenance.
+Third, I believe most people should author packages under their own scope (just like in GitHub!), so that forks can indicate who is maintaining the package, because I don't intend to maintain this package, although it's small and might not even need maintenance.

 ## License